avTranscoder/avTranscoder/USAGE.md

 #### Ploud
 A set of applications developed by [Mikros Image](http://www.mikrosimage.eu/) to analyse, visualize and correct the loudness.
-PADdef / Slingshot uses avTranscoder in [one of its application](https://github.com/mikrosimage/loudness_validator/tree/develop/app/mediaAnalyser) to give decoded data to the loudness analyser.
+Ploud uses avTranscoder in [one of its application](https://github.com/mikrosimage/loudness_validator/tree/develop/app/mediaAnalyser) to give decoded data to the loudness analyser.